Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Photo

 Zovnica is a handwoven wool bag with colorful patterns and long handles made using a loom.
-The children of the area used Zovnica for carrying books to school, and girls wore it to ceremonies and Mass.
+The children in the area used Zovnica to carry books to school, and girls wore it to ceremonies and Mass.

 Before getting married, girls used to weave Zornicas as part of a dowry.
 When the suitors visited, they gifted them apples, walnuts, and other gifts presented in their Zovnicas.

-These beautiful bags with gorgeous patterns, vibrant colors, and tradition will delight lovers of heritage and folk tradition.
+These beautiful bags, with gorgeous patterns, vibrant colors, and tradition, will delight lovers of heritage and folk traditions.
 They can be purchased from stalls, fairs, souvenir shops, and artisans in Dalmatia.

 31. Sopile

 Sopile is an instrument similar to an oboe that is played in the Kvarner region.
-It consists of double tabs made from reeds and a mouthpiece in the form of a cone made of wood.
-Sopile are always played in pairs, so there is a big and small or a thinner and thicker sopile.
+It consists of double-ended tabs and a wooden cone-shaped mouthpiece.
+Sopile are always played in pairs, so there is a big and a small sopile, or a thinner and a thicker sopile.
 They were played most often on three occasions: dancing on Sundays and holidays when young people gathered in the square, in front of the church after the evening Mass, or at a wedding when sopile were set to sound unanimous, and in church processions.

 This instrument has a distinctive, penetrating sound and is a remarkable gift for music lovers and connoisseurs.
 Handmade sopile can be found at sopile makers in Kvarner, the Kastavština region, Novi Vinodolski, and on the island of Krk at a cost starting at 70 euros.